jvanlier/jvanlier.github.io/_projects/2017-bluesense-workplace-occupancy-monitoring.md

 title:  "BlueSense: Workplace Occupancy Monitoring"
 client: KPMG Facility Management
 tech: >
+    BlueSense stack (see above),
-    Python, Java, JavaScript, Apache Storm, Kafka, Hive, MongoDB, cron, MCMC (PyMC3), time series forecasting
+    MCMC (PyMC3), time series forecasting (Machine Learning)
 from:  2017-02-01 00:00:00 +0200
 to:  2017-06-01 00:00:00 +0200
 ---
 As we tried to find product-market fit with BlueSense, the product pivoted from retail to facility management for offices.
-Internally at KPMG, there was a strong need to have a better understanding of workplace utilization and occupancy, in order to better allocate teams to areas, and possibly to close down an entire floor or wing (saving money on rent).
+Internally at KPMG, there was a desire for a better understanding of workplace utilization and occupancy, in order to more effciently allocate teams to areas, and possibly close down an entire section of the building, temporarily or permanently (saving money on rent and exploitation costs).